 Hang Da Market Hanoi is a historical witness throughout many changing events from the prosperous phase of trade to the era struggling against French colonists, U.S army.

 Along with Dong Xuan market, Cau Dong and Bac Qua, Hang Da market is a significant place, evoking meaningful memories about unique traditional culture, and subsidizing era in Vietnam

 Before, Hang Da market was just a small, village-type place, where people gathered to sell and buy stuff.
-Products were mainly hide and leather of buffaloes and cows.
+Products were mainly hidden and leather of buffaloes and cows.
 That’s why the name “Hang Da” was born, which means “selling leather”.

 Inside, there were some provisional tents, so some troupes and traveling circuses hired them to perform in the evening.

-Until 1937-1938, people started constructing the market.
+Until the 1937-1938, people started constructing the market.
 In 1942, when Japanese troops stationed in Hanoi, planes of U.S army bombarded, unfortunately right to Hang Da market.
 Many people passed away and injured in this event.

 Nowadays, Hang Da market in Hanoi has 3 floors, modern and convenient.
 Products are various and diversified in materials, models, designs…